- Latin America

-Too many aspiring English teachers have take a second-rate TEFL courses or classes from organizations that did not provide quality job placement assistance so they are left with a piece of paper stating that they are TEFL certified, but they are unable to find the quality job opportunities that they should be qualified for.
+You also want a TEFL certification course that provides lifetime job search assistance to give you the resources, guidance and expertise you need to find and interview for jobs teaching English abroad.
+Too many aspiring English teachers have taken second-rate TEFL courses or classes from organizations that did not provide quality job placement assistance so they are left with a piece of paper stating that they are TEFL certified, but they are unable to find the quality job opportunities that they should be qualified for.

-Learn more about Teaching English Abroad
+Want to Learn More About Teaching English Abroad & Online?

-Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.
+Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.

 - 11 Companies That Let You Teach English Online Without a Degree